Residential Time-of-Day rates

 Estimated energy costs:

-By not charging your EV between 3 p.m. and 7 p.m. and shutting your blinds to keep out heat, instead of using the air conditioner during the day, you could save 65 percent on your energy bill.
-Compared to the standard Black Hills Energy electric rate, you’d save 10 percent with the TOD off-peak rate.
+By not charging your EV between 5 p.m. and 8 p.m. and shutting your blinds to keep out heat, instead of using the air conditioner during the day, you could save 50% on your energy bill.
+Compared to the standard Black Hills Energy electricity rate, you’d save 24% with the TOD off-peak rate.

 Scenario three

-Overview: You just got home from work and plug your electric vehicle in to charge for four hours.
+Overview: You just got home from work and plug your electric vehicle in to charge for six hours.

 Estimated energy costs:

-By shifting your EV charging to before 3 p.m. or after 7 p.m. during the summer, you could save 65 percent on your energy bill compared to on-peak charging and 10 percent as compared to the standard Black Hills Energy electric rate.
-In the non-summer months, you’d save 50 percent on your energy bill with off-peak charging, as compared to on-peak charging, and 10 percent with the TOD off-peak rate as compared to the standard Black Hills Energy electric rate.
+By shifting your EV charging to before 5 p.m. to 8 p.m. during the summer, you could save 50% on your energy bill compared to on-peak charging and 24% as compared to the standard Black Hills Energy electricity rate.